 - Things Fall Apart: by Nigerian author Chinua Achebe.
 The book allows you to get a clear picture of the African culture and literature.
-This book deals with the shifting power dynamics in a colonized Africa country, the book talks on civilization and community and adequately explains what it means too.
+This book deals with the shifting power dynamics in a colonized Africa country, it talks on civilization and community and adequately explains what it means too.

 - The Last Girl: by Nadia Murad, is a real-life experience as she narrates the Islamic State’s brutality.
 She writes as a survivor of rape, a refugee, a Yazidi and has forced the world to pay attention to an ongoing genocide.
 The book is a call to action, a testament to the human will and struggles to survive.
 It is also a great book which is a love letter to a lost country, a fragile community, and a family torn apart by war.